CERN-IT-INNOVATION/quantum-gates/README.md

 Contributions are welcomed and should apply the usual git-flow: fork this repo, create a local branch named 'feature-...'.
 Commit often to ensure that each commit is easy to understand.
 Name your commits '[feature-...]
 Commit message.', such that it possible to differentiate the commits of different features in the main line.
 Request a merge to the mainline often.
+Contribute to the test suite and verify the functionality with the unit tests when using a different Python version or dependency versions.
+Please remember to follow the
-Please remember to follow the [PEP 8 style guide](https://peps.python.org/pep-0008/), and add comments whenever it helps.
+[PEP 8 style guide](https://peps.python.org/pep-0008/), and add comments whenever it helps.
 The corresponding [authors](<#authors>) are happy to support you.